Women's Assessment Service / Ngangkiku ngunti-api kuu

-If you are experiencing problems during pregnancy, labour or shortly after childbirth, or other gynaecological problems, the Women's Assessment Service is open 24 hours a day, 7 days a week.
-No appointment is necessary.
+If you are experiencing problems during pregnancy, labour, soon after childbirth, or other gynaecological problems, visit the Women's Assessment Service 24 hours a day, 7 days a week or virtually from 8am to 4pm, 7 days a week.

 The Department is located on the Ground Floor of the Hospital, with access from Kermode Street, Sir Edwin Smith Avenue and Brougham Place.